arifayabakan/arifayabakan/README.md

 ### Hi 👋, I'm Arif

-🔭 I’m currently working on a structural design office.
+🔭 I’m currently working on a structural design office

-🌱 I’m currently learning Python and SQL.
+🌱 I’m currently learning Python and SQL

-📖 I'm currently continuing my doctorate at Gebze Technical University.
+📖 I'm currently continuing my doctorate at Gebze Technical University

-🏗️ I'm a Structural Design Engineer and  a programmer candidate.
+🏗️ I'm a Structural Design Engineer and  a programmer candidate

 📧 How to reach me ayabakanarif@gmail.com